 You can find some recent, downloadable research output on this site here.

-I am the current leader of the CASTL-Fish research group at UiT Norway’s Arctic University.
+I am a member of the CASTL-Fish research group at UiT Norway’s Arctic University.
 You can access our webpage here

-I run a project called Modal Concepts and Compositionality funded by the Norwegian Research Council.
+I am just finished up a project called Modal Concepts and Compositionality funded by the Norwegian Research Council.

 Myrte Vos (PhD candidate) and Sergey Minor (Post Doc) are my co-researchers on that project.
 See the project page here.